coreemu/core/docs/install.md

 After installation has completed you should be able to run the various CORE scripts for running core.

+> **NOTE:** provide a prefix that will be found on path when running as sudo
+> if the default prefix is not valid

 ```shell
 # clone CORE repo